1. Create the LiveView

 --category-icon="hero-chart-bar"

-• Module: MyAppWeb.PhoenixKit.Live.Admin.Analytics.Dashboard
+• Module: MyAppWeb.PhoenixKit.Live.Admin.Analytics.Reports

-• Route: /admin/analytics
+• Route: /admin/analytics/reports

-• File: lib/my_app_web/phoenix_kit/live/admin/analytics/dashboard.ex
+• File: lib/my_app_web/phoenix_kit/live/admin/analytics/reports.ex

 Manual Setup